kennyedward/express-es6-starter/README.md

 The quickest way to get started with the 'express-es6-starter' is to follow these steps below:

-Create a new empty repo on GitHub [the new-project you want to work on]
+1. Create a new repo on GitHub

-Clone [new-project] to your local PC and then cd [new-project]
+2. Clone the repo to your local PC

 ```bash
 $ git clone https://www.github.com/express-es6-starter.git
 ```

+3. cd into the local repo

 ```bash
 $ npm install -g express-generator@4